Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heating system to avoid damage.

-Flat filters ought to be replaced once a month, while pleated filters should be used for around three months.
-You can also use a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more frequently.

 To make the procedure go more quickly in the future, draw with a permanent writing tool on your heating system outside or ductwork to list the airflow direction and filter size.